duyphuong403/BR-Back-end/README.md

 # BR-Back-end

-Prerequisites
+Prerequisites:

 You must install NodeJS and NPM

-Installing
+Installing:

-using `npm install` or `yarn add` to install the libraries
+- using `npm install` or `yarn add` to install the libraries

-create the `.env` file and define: API, DATABASE_ENDPOINT and TOKEN_SECRET
+- create the `.env` file and define: API, DATABASE_ENDPOINT and TOKEN_SECRET

-Running
+Running:

 using `yarn start` to run